Sir-dragmaster-j/Image-Processing-with-Filters-and-Histograms/README.md

 pip install -r requirements.txt
 ```

-### 3️⃣ Run the Jupyter Notebook
+### 3️⃣ Open and run the Jupyter Notebook
-- Open the notebook inside the `notebooks/` folder
+- Go to the `notebooks/` folder
+- Open the `.ipynb` file
-- Run cell-by-cell to:
+- Execute each cell step-by-step to:
   - Load images
   - Apply filters
-  - Plot histograms
+  - View histograms
-  - Visualize results
+  - Display processed outputs

 ---